pekoto-zz/MyNotes/ProblemRecognitionApproach.md

 ### Decouple Objects
 Test coupled objects individually.
 For example, if the code uses a random number generator, test the random number generator separately.
 For example, check that it gives a range of values, doesn't give consecutive sequences.

+### Big Data
+How would you verify test cases that are so large there is no previous known answer?
+E.g., count all A's in crawled internet index.
+You could use statistics -- estimate how common A's are, get avg. number of A's on a single page, then multiply by the number of pages scanned and see if your answer is close.

 ## Powers of 2

 | x  | 2^x  |